I am a tenured scientific staff member

 DOE Systems Biology Knowledgebase

-I lead the team of scientists at BNL, Cold Spring Harbor Laboratory, and
+a team of scientists from BNL, Cold Spring Harbor Laboratory, and

 research is focused on selected topics in systems,